Southern Belle Etiquette We Should Bring Back

 Writing prompt thank-you notes

 “In the South, thank-you note writing is a competitive sport,” Smith says.
 “Guests will even bring note cards in their purse, to write the host a thank you upon leaving a party so that it is waiting in the host’s mailbox in the morning.”
 This isn’t just about show, however, it’s about remembering to be grateful for all the big and little things others do for us, she adds.
 Plus this is one of the 13 rules all good neighbors follow.

 Looking on the bright side

 Southern belles are known for being relentlessly positive, even when things are going terribly.
 To some, it may seem naive but having an optimistic outlook and looking for the best—both in people and situations—is a good skill to have, Smith says.
 Looking for the positive can help you find solutions and keep moving forward whereas sitting and complaining gets you nowhere, she explains.
-These 29 positive quotes will help you see the glass as half full.

 A Southern belle does her best to be respectful of other people’s time and that means being punctual as often as possible, Grotts says.
 Showing up late or unprepared makes others feel unimportant or slighted so it’s worth it to take the extra steps so you’re prepared to leave and arrive on time.
 Are you chronically late despite your best efforts?
 Use these 13 tips from people who are always on time.